 - Students must indicate that they are applying for the Emile Boutmy scholarship in the “Financial information” section of their Sciences Po application.

-- Applicants must also attach, if applicable, their language test before the application deadline of the scholarship.
+- Applicants must also attach, if applicable, their language test before the application deadline for the scholarship.

 - The Admissions Department is responsible for awarding Emile Boutmy scholarships.
-Please note that your scholarship request will only be taken into account if you are admitted to one of our eligible programmes.
+Please note that your scholarship request will only be taken into account if you are admitted to one of our eligible programs.

-To know more about Emile Boutmy Scholarship, please visit official website:
+To learn more about the Emile Boutmy Scholarship, please visit the official website: